Zeck69/zeck69.github.io/index.md

 subtitle: Our datastory
 ---

-# Title: ...
-How does actor fame influence movie rating?
+# How does actor fame influence movie rating?
 - fame in terms of awards, online popularity and connections between actors